ismaelJimenez/mamba_server/README.rst

 .. image:: docs/utils/mamba_framework_architecture.jpg
    :height: 18px

-Where each Mamba Server can run in the same or different computers, located in the same building or in different countries.
-Also there can be one or more Mamba Client Applications.
+Where each Mamba Server can run in the same or different computers and be located in the same building or in different countries.

 Mamba Server Overview
 =====================